ndronos/c-nomorph/README.md

 ### Cygwin

-  a large collection of GNU... on Windows... provides substantial POSIX API functionality.
+  A large collection of GNU... on Windows... provides substantial POSIX API functionality.

 ### [Eclipse CDT]